Museo Soumaya: Collection

 Bust of Maximiliano I of Mexico and Carlota of Mexico.

 The Julián and Linda Slim gallery, Plaza Carso building, where much of the Rodin and Dalí collection is displayed.
 The Three Shades can be seen in the middle of the gallery.

 The Museo Soumaya has a collection of over 66,000 pieces of art.
 The majority of the art consists of European works from the 15th to the 20th centuries.
 It also holds Mexican art, religious relics, and historical documents and coins.
 The museum contains the world's largest collection of pre-Hispanic and colonial era coins.

 The museum holds the largest collection of casts of sculptures by Auguste Rodin outside France, and the world's largest private collection of his art.
 Slim owns a total of 380 casts and works of art by Rodin.
 His late wife, whom he credits with teaching him much of what he knows about art, was an admirer of Rodin's work.
 In addition to Rodin, some notable European artists whose work is displayed include Salvador Dalí, Pablo Picasso, the circle of Leonardo da Vinci, Pierre-Auguste Renoir, Joan Miró, Vincent van Gogh, Henri Matisse, Claude Monet, Bartolomé Esteban Murillo, El Greco, Camille Claudel, and Tintoretto.
 The most valuable work of art in the collection is believed to be a version of Madonna of the Yarnwinder by a member of the circle of Leonardo da Vinci.
 Another version of the same painting has been valued at over £30 Million.

 Several Mexican artists are also featured, including Diego Rivera and Rufino Tamayo.
 The director of the museum has claimed that the total worth of the art it holds is over $700 million.

 The museum's director, Alfonso Miranda, has described its approach as "not a copy of the Occident; what we have is a whole new version of things."
 The museum notably includes some types of European art that have not been permanently displayed in Latin America in the past.
-The museum collection includes many of the most well known European artists from the 15th to 20th centuries, in particular a large collection of sculptures by Rodin and Salvador Dalí.
+The museum collection includes many of the most well known European artists from the 15th to 20th centuries, in particular a large collection of sculptures by Rodin and Dalí.

 Carlos Slim bought a large number of sculptures by Rodin in the 1980s and the value of many of these pieces has soared since.
 With a collection of over 100 Rodin works, some critics have claimed that Slim "...is more of a bargain hunter than an aesthete".